NRG-2100: Foundations of Nursing (4 hours)

 NRG-4400: Research Based Capstone (1 hour)

 The purpose of this course is to provide Registered Nurse students the opportunity to integrate professional role characteristics with a capstone practice integrated experience.
 This in-depth learning activity draws on prior work in evidence-based practice, nursing role development, scientific and humanistic foundations, and collaboration.
 The focus is on application of principles of leadership to create a substantive activity contributing to healthcare improvement.
 Emphasis is on implementation and evaluation of an initiative in a selected practice setting addressing a health need or problem.
 Fee: Required.
-Prerequisite: NRG-3350.
+Prerequisite: C or higher in NRG-3350.
 Co-requisite: NRG-4420.

 NRG-4420: Research Based Capstone Clinical and Simulated Learning Residency (3 hours)

 This culminating clinical practice course accompanies NRG-4400 and provides students an in-depth learning experience in a selected area of nursing practice.
 The leadership, management, and caregiver roles of the professional nurse in a selected area of nursing practice is emphasized.
 Students are assigned to nurse preceptors, with faculty guidance, which focused on the application of the nursing process, theories, concepts, research, and issues and trends in caring for patients in a variety of preceptorship placements in acute and community settings.
 The use of high and low fidelity simulation will be used as an adjunctive learning modality.
-Prerequisite: NRG-3350.
+Prerequisite: C or higher in NRG-3350.
 Co-requisite: NRG-4400.

 NRG-4450: Case Analysis II (2 hours)